fsspec/gcsfs/docs/source/index.rst

-    - if ``token=None``, GCSFS will attempt to use your default gcloud credentials or, if that fails, will print a "device code" and a link you must follow to authenticate with your goodle Google identity.
+    - if ``token=None``, GCSFS will attempt to use your default gcloud credentials or, if that fails, will print a "device code" and a link you must follow to authenticate with your Google identity.

     - if ``token='cloud'``, we assume we are running within google (compute or container engine) and fetch the credentials automatically from the